the-code-camp/sre-labs/labs/alerting/README.md

       description: 'Unable to scrape instance {{ $labels.instance }} of {{ $labels.job }}.'

   # Alert when no demo service instances are present.
+  # Returns 1 (with empty labels) only if there are no time series matching up{job="demo"} at all.
+  # Will NOT match if:
+   # - Targets exist but their value is 0 (i.e., down).
+   # - It only checks if the time series is completely missing.

+  #Example: If your job is removed from config or a target is deleted — then absent() kicks in.
   - alert: DemoServiceAbsent
     expr: absent(up{job="demo"})
     for: 1m